tuttelikz/tuttelikz/README.md

 Drop me an email for wonderful techie conversations! :monkey_face:

-- ⚡ Fun fact: I prefer tropical house remixes & horse meat diet :D
+- ⚡ Fun fact: I prefer tropical house remix & horse meat diet :D
 <!--
 **tuttelikz/tuttelikz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.